 The SC Simulation perspective

 The Simulation view is used to manually raise events and to inspect and modify variables of a running simulation.
-By default that view is located on the right-hand side of the SC Simulation perspective, see figure "Simulation view" for an example.
+By default, that view is located on the right-hand side of the SC Simulation perspective, see figure "Simulation view" for an example.

 Depending on your screen resolution and font size settings, you might not be able to spot the Simulation view by its name, because the tab containing it is quite narrow and might not provide enough space for displaying the title.
-Hover over the tabs to reveal their respective titles in a popup window.
+Hover over the tabs to reveal their respective titles in a pop-up window.

 You can interact with a running simulation by manually raising events and by inspecting and modifying variables.
-You can do so at any point in time, but in most cases you will do so while the simulation „sits idle” at its active state and waits for an event to trigger a transition.
+You can do so at any point in time, but in most cases you will do it while the simulation „sits idle” at its active state and waits for an event to trigger a transition.